Emarioo/BetterThanBatch/docs/guide/22-External libraries.md

 # Linking in the compiler
-**NOTE:** The document consistently used the term dynamic libraries instead of shared libraries.

 We begin with the basics.
-1. The compiler generates an object file (main.o).
+1. The compiler generates an object file (bin/main.o).
 2. Then the compiler provides the linker (MSVC, GCC, CLANG) with necessary information such as the object file, path of output file, and libraries to link with.

 Libraries to link with is specified in the program itself.
 There are two ways of doing this.